-- Courses must offer adequate office hours to support college-level instruction at the high school site.
-The time scheduled for the course at each respective high school includes appropriate classroom instruction time as well as required office hour time, all blended.
-Faculty are not required to conduct extra office hours outside of regularly scheduled time at each site when teaching Dual Enrollment classes. - Start dates and end dates for Dual Enrollment classes may differ (per high school site) from the traditional College of the Canyons semester start/end dates.
+- Office hours to support college-level instruction are required by instructors to ensure access and equitable opportunities for students, so these should be scheduled at the site, either before or after class, in concert with Instruction. - Start dates and end dates for Concurrent Enrollment classes may differ (per high school site) from the traditional College of the Canyons semester start/end dates.
 In addition, frequency of offerings per week may vary, depending on the high school site.
-All scheduling information will be communicated to Dual Enrollment teaching faculty by Academic Services. - The William S. Hart Union High School District academic calendar differs from the College of the Canyons calendar.
+All scheduling information will be communicated to Concurrent Enrollment teaching faculty by Instruction. - The William S. Hart Union High School District academic calendar differs from the College of the Canyons calendar.
 For example, during the fall semester, College of the Canyons only takes Thursday and Friday off for Thanksgiving break; the William S. Hart Union High School District takes an entire week off for Thanksgiving.
-Any lost class time is factored into the scheduling of each Dual Enrollment course.
-Such scheduling anomalies will be communicated to all Dual Enrollment faculty by Academic Services.
+Any lost class time is factored into the scheduling of each Concurrent Enrollment course.
+Such scheduling anomalies will be communicated to all Concurrent Enrollment faculty by Instruction.